lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 34 Quick work.md

 Five days ago, the policeman told him, the bicycle was picked up in small village four hundred miles away.
   - complex sentence:
-  	- five days ago [adverbical of time]
+  	- five days ago [adverbial of time]
     - the policeman [subject]
   	- told him that the bicycle was picked up in small village four hundred miles away
     	- told sb that + object clause